samsquire/assembly/README.md

 # multithreaded nonblocking barrier-runtime

+This repository has:

+ * a nonblocking barrier runtime: no mutexes in C
+ * an LMAX Disruptor inspired ringbuffer in C
+ * a [simple summary](https://github.com/samsquire/assembly/blob/main/assembly/README.md) of what I've learned programming in assembly
+ * Marce Coll's tweaked coroutines assembly

+# nonblocking-barrier

+# nonblocking-prearrive

 This is my [Samuel Michael Squire](https://samsquire.com/), sam@samsquire.com) lock free algorithm and runtime for a nonblocking multithreaded barrier.
 It is Zero Clause BSD Licenced.

 ```